ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

        ivadomed --test -c config.json --path-data path/to/bids/data --path-output path/to/output/directory

-    If you prefer to use config files over CLI flags, set "command" to the following in you config file:
+    If you prefer to use config files over CLI flags, set ``command`` to the following in you config file:

     .. code-block:: json